TootieJin/pjsekai-overlay-APPEND/README.md

 > **Before using pjsekai-overlay-APPEND:** This tool is primary only for people with **technical know-how and basic knowledge of AviUtl.** \
 > Only use this tool if you can figure it out yourself.
 If problems arise, **please [make a discussion thread.](https://github.com/TootieJin/pjsekai-overlay-APPEND/discussions)** \
 > Please also read the [Terms of Use](#terms-of-use) after using the tool.
->
-> - *P.S.
-To [a certain someone](https://discordid.netlify.app/?id=1370076899404939327) (a.k.a [this person](https://discordid.netlify.app/?id=919036186473947187)) with the mindset of `"Just switch to a different editing software since I don’t even know how to install aviutl"` [(image source)](https://github.com/user-attachments/assets/4850442d-3f3a-438a-92d9-97d052f2fba0): I suggest you **make your own pjsekai-overlay that supports your desired editing software.** (if you can even find a video editor that is as versatile and extensible as AviUtl, that is).*

 This is a forked version of pjsekai-overlay with additional features originally not in the main repo, including:
 - **AviUtl ExEdit2 Full Support**